Processes

 Gene fusions are inferred from DNA-seq or RNA-seq data.
 We keep them in a tab separated text file, with the first column "Hugo_Symbol", second "Tumor_Sample_Barcode", third "Fusion", which fusion named in "Left Gene Symbol-Right Gene Symbol" format.
 Gene symbols are processed as described in section "1.2".

-1.4 Gene-level copynumber and copynumber segment
+1.4 Gene level copynumber and copynumber segment

 They are inferred from microarray or DNA-seq data.
 Copynumber segment is a widely used output format of CBS analysis in the DNACopy R-package.
 The genome coordinate can be ensembl GRCh37, GRCh38, UCSC hg19, hg38.
 Segment means can be log transformed or not.
-Gene-level copynumbers are stored in a sample-gene matrix.
+Gene level copynumbers are stored in a sample-gene matrix.
 The five values -2, -1, 0, 1, 2 in the matrix means homozygous deletion (HOMDEL), hemizygous deletion (HETLOSS), neutral or no change (DIPLOID), gain (GAIN), high level amplification (AMP).
 Missing values are kept as "NA".
 Gene symbols are processed as described in section "1.2".
 Besides, some symbols contain "|chr*" suffices (usually output by gistic2).
 We keep their suffices while correcting symbols.
 Rounded mean values are calcuated for duplicated symbols.

 Gene expressions are inferred from microarray or RNA-seq data.
 We use a gene-sample matrix to keep them.
 Values can be log2 intensities (microarray), FPKM (Cufflinks output, etc), TPM (RSEM output, etc), raw count/log2 raw count/log2 raw count + 1 (STAR output, etc).
 Missing values are kept as "NA".
-Hugo symbols are corrected if a symbol cannot be mapped to an entrez id/ensembl id but an entrez id/ensembl id can be mapped to a symbol.
+Hugo symbols are corrected if a symbol can not be mapped to an entrez id/ensembl id but an entrez id/ensembl id can be mapped to a symbol.
 For some datasets there are neither entrez ids nor ensembl ids supplied.
 We map the symbols to hgnc_symbol, external_synonym, entrezgene_accession, ensembl_gene_id (see them in biomaRt) sequentially and treat the first mapping results as standard symbols.
 Expression values are summarized for duplicated symbols.
 The main matrix is for tumor samples.
 Some datasets may have a corresponding normal group.
-We keep them in a separated matrix and named it gene expression of normal samples.
+We keep them in a separated matrix and named it gene expression of normals.

 1.6 Gene expression z-score

 miRNA expressions are inferred from microarray or RNA-seq data.
 We use a gene-sample matrix to keep them.
 Values can be log2 intensities, FPKM, TPM, raw count/log2 raw count/log2 raw count + 1.
 Missing values are kept as "NA".
 Mirbase id is used to indicate miRNA.
 Expression values are summarized for duplicated ids.
 The main matrix is for tumor samples.
 Some datasets may have a corresponding normal group.
-We keep them in a separated matrix and named it miRNA expression of normal samples.
+We keep them in a separated matrix and named it miRNA expression of normals.

 1.8 miRNA expression z-score